**This story has moved to my new publication The Forge: Fiction by Liora.**

 In prison, you either wise up or you get played every damn day.
 You might end up dead.
 Always playing roulette, never knowing how many rounds are loaded.

-Any chance he might have had at rehabilitation was swallowed whole by a system so broken it only saw him as cheap labor.
-Cheap forced labor, at that.
+Any chance he might have had at rehabilitation was swallowed whole by a system so broken it only saw him as cheap forced labor.

 He’d tried to play nice, to do the right things early on.
 He quickly saw how that only made him a target for the real threats in there: gangs.